TheMrityunjayPathak/TheMrityunjayPathak/README.md

 ➔ Some Key Findings
 - Cleaned and analyzed dataset of 8000+ netflix movies and tv shows.
-- More than 60% of the content on netflix is rated for mature audience only.
+- More than 60% of the content on netflix is rated for mature audience.
   - Suggests Netflix targets adult viewers, likely to boost engagement and retention.
 - More than 25% of the movies and tv shows are released on 1st day of the month.
-  - Shows a consistent content release schedule, likely to align with subscription cycles.
+  - Shows a consistent release schedule, likely to align with subscription cycles.
 - More than 40% of the content is exclusive for united states.
   - Points to region-specific licensing and a strong focus on U.S market.
 - More than 20% of the content falls under the drama genre.
-  - Confirms that drama is a core genre in netflix's content library.
+  - Confirms that drama is a core genre in Netflix's content library.
 - More than 23% of the content is released in 2019 alone.
   - Indicates a significant content push that year, possibly tied to growth or user acquisition goals.